move-cn/awesome-sui/README.md

 ### Decentralized Identity

 - [MoveDID](https://github.com/NonceGeek/MoveDID) - MoveDID is a DID protocol that compatible with Move-based blockchain networks, including Aptos, Sui, and Starcoin.
 Maintained by the [NonceGeek](https://github.com/NonceGeek).
+- [Polymedia Profile](https://github.com/juzybits/polymedia-profile) - A system that lets users associate a profile (name, picture, etc) to their Sui address.
+Maintained by [@juzybits](https://github.com/juzybits).

 ### DeFi